OpenDSA/OpenDSA/RST/en/RecurTutor/Write.rst

 The following visualization shows three different versions of the Sum recursive function and the differences between them

-.. inlineav:: RecursionWriteCON2 ss
+.. inlineav:: recursionWrtSumCON ss
    :output: show

 You will never understand recursion well without doing a lot of practice on it.
 Here are set of practice exercises on recursion, try to practice them all to master recursion.

-.. odsascript:: AV/RecurTutor/recursionwritecon1.js
+.. odsascript:: AV/RecurTutor/recursionWrtStepsCON.js
-.. odsascript:: AV/RecurTutor/recursionwritecon2.js
+.. odsascript:: AV/RecurTutor/recursionWrtSumCON.js